douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

           - variable pay, based on current swiss situation if data available
           - add the origin of food (bio farm, permaculture, ...) to the product sold on market
           - if data concerning behavior of people regarding food consumption based on their salary + product's origin + meat consumption implement it
-    * Lands  TODO
-        $\bullet$ **arable land**: only represent the surface, and crops type
-        $\bullet$ **other lands**: ?
-        $\Rightarrow$ next: add soil quality (parameters TBD...)
 * Markets:
     * 2 types of market: **derivative**, **on spot**
         * **derivative**: *right (options)/obligation (futures)*
             * Exchange-traded derivative contract
             * Over-the-counter
         * **on spot**: exchange directly (physical)

-* The food supply chain (bread wheat)
-    1. Farmers buy *seeds* and *feedstuff* (only feed wheat + grass atm) to *wholesaler* and/or *agricultural cooperative*
-    2. Cereals are sold to *cooperative* or *wholesaler*
-    3. Cows are sent to *slaughetered houses*
-    4. Cereals are *stored*, *transformed into flour* on the spot or inside *mills*
-    5. Meat is sent to *butchery*
-    6. Flour is sent to *bakery* to be transformed into *bread*
-    7. Meat and bread are sold to *packaging compagny*
-    8. They are ready to be distributed on the market.
+    * Add the possibility to rent instead of buying
+    * The contract should contain the place where exhange happen, in order to find transport company (or buyer/seller make the transport themselfs)
+    * When looking for buyer/seller on market
+      * Show local ones (i.e in district/canton) Using Lands data structure but a dedicated stucture containing for each canton/district the seller/buyer might be better
+      * Show some further ones, with better/even prices
+    * The agents should sell/buy their goods at best price and/or to local buyer/seller on both markets.
+    * They could also prefer to sell/buy at a lower/bigger price to usual buyer/seller

-* What are the sources ?
+* Sources of the simulation
     * Find the start point where basic supplies are just "generated":
-        * ex: vaccin are mades by pharmaceutical laboratory, but this one does not need to import nitrate, alcool, etc.., it just create vaccin
+        * ex: vaccin are generated by pharmaceutical laboratory, no required
-    * Can be seen as factory that does not have any requires
     - $\bullet$ seeds farmers
-    - $\bullet$ pesticides, fertilizer, vaccins + ?
+    - $\bullet$ pharmaceutical company (pesticides, fertilizer, vaccins)
-    * $\bullet$ agricultural equipment (tractor, cereal bins,...)
+    - $\bullet$ agricultural equipment (tractor, cereal bins,...)

-* Add a basic(simple) production of CO2, water & soil pollution, for the food supply chain
-  * $\Rightarrow$ *Next*: Extends to more fields (more gas, social impact, biodiversity, climate, energy and ressources use, nutrients management, plant and crop health, animal husbandry, production)
+    - $\bullet$ equipment for transport compagnies (train, trucs,...)

+* Lands
+  * TODO add information given the constraint of changing the type of agriculture
+  * i.e need more water, only small road access, nutrients level in soil, etc...
+  * Atm: Show class implementation

-* Data structure of lands: TODO
+* DataStructure of lands
+  * Tree
+    * Levels are: Canton, District, City
+    * Leafs are full address

 * Connecting differents lands (i.e the network of roads):
   * We want given a location, to know the nearest (in time travelling) buyer/seller.
 Not as crow flies (think about going from lausanne to thonon, near for bird, high for cars)